Legal Guidance on the SEC’s Cryptocurrency and ICO/STO Regulations

 - With the SEC issuing formal subpoenas to companies issuing digital tokens, the demand for compliance is greater than ever.
 Not only do investigations consume precious time and money, but they also expose companies (and their officers) to an extensive level of legal scrutiny that nobody would choose willingly.

-At IBL, our legal experts will help you navigate the potentially treacherous waters of SEC compliance with a laser-sharp focus on protecting you and creating an environment for you to focus on growing your business instead of worrying about the pitfalls of legal liability.
+At IBC, we will connect you with legal experts who will help you navigate the potentially treacherous waters of SEC compliance with a laser-sharp focus on protecting you and creating an environment for you to focus on growing your business instead of worrying about the pitfalls of legal liability.
 By taking a proactive approach, we will not only guide you in light of existing SEC and other regulatory compliance guidelines and best practices, but also utilize our global network to identify trends and emerging issues to keep you ahead of the competition.

 ICO Fund Formation & Structuring

-The cryptocurrency attorneys at IBL come from around the world, drawing on their exceptional skills in international business law to provide vital know-how when it comes to forming and structuring your Initial Coin Offering fund.
-Our team of legal experts assist clients in the formation and proper structuring of funds in an array of countries, bringing a powerful collection of opportunities to the table to ensure you have every conceivable option possible.
+The cryptocurrency attorneys who work with IBC’s clients come from around the world, drawing on their exceptional skills in international business law to provide vital know-how when it comes to forming and structuring your Initial Coin Offering fund.
+Our team of legal experts helps to assist clients in the formation and proper structuring of funds in an array of countries, bringing a powerful collection of opportunities to the table to ensure you have every conceivable option possible.
 We assist with international banking and fund compliance as well making certain that operations remain within relevant regulatory frameworks.

 A fundamental first step to forming and structuring an Initial Coin Offering fund is researching the laws to make sure ICOs are lawful in your jurisdiction.
 Because of the proliferation of ICOs being exposed as scams, suddenly shutting down while taking investor funds with them, ICOs are currently the most regulated aspect of cryptocurrencies.